 12. Should I get a root canal or extraction?

+This is another important root canal FAQ.
 Some may wonder if the tooth will recover on its own or if they should just get an extraction and dental implant.
 Only your dentist will know if a root canal is necessary and if there are root canal alternatives available based on the severity of the infected tooth and your medical history.

 Contact Our Endodontists